krishnakadiyala/NPAcourse/labs/bonus-labs/b-lab3.md

         tags: summary
 ```

 Check out the new summary reports.
-This is why we numbered the templates using 01 and 02--so they are assembed in order.
+This is why we numbered the templates using 01 and 02--so they are assembled in order.

 ```
 ntc@ntc-training:ansible$ cat reports/summary/vmx1.txt